jieter/django-tables2/docs/pages/column-headers-and-footers.rst

 ---------------------

 The header cell for each column comes from `~.Column.header`.
-By default this method returns `~.Column.verbose_name`, falling back to the titlised attribute name of the column in the table class.
+By default this method returns `~.Column.verbose_name`, falling back to the capitalized attribute name of the column in the table class.

-When using queryset data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's `verbose_name` will be used.
+When using QuerySet data and a verbose name hasn't been explicitly defined for a column, the corresponding model field's `verbose_name` will be used.

 Consider the following: